SaeedShakuri/SaeedShakuri.gitup.io/README.md

       <h2>About me</h2>
       <p>
-        I am a master’s student under the supervision of <a href="[link-to-dr-rezvanian-profile](http://rezvanian.usc.ac.ir/)">Dr. Alireza Rezvanian</a> at the University of Science and Culture (USC), majoring in Data Science.
+        I am a master’s student under the supervision of <a href="[http://rezvanian.usc.ac.ir/]"> Dr. Alireza Rezvanian</a> at the University of Science and Culture (USC), majoring in Data Science.
 I am extremely enthusiastic about doing research at the forefront of various Deep Learning domains, with a little more focus on Computer Vision, and I'm working on Few-Shot object detection for my thesis.
 Also, I am currently collaborating on an article titled 'Real-time facial emotion recognition with EfficientNetV2'. <strong>Starting spring 2024, I’m actively looking for Ph.D. positions in the Deep Learning context with some emphasis on Computer Vision.</strong>
       </p>
       <h4>Research interests:</h4>
       <p>